|

 Beloved by legendary Edinburgh crime writer Sir Ian Rankin, Hermitage of Braid is a beautiful woodland walk below Blackford Hill in Morningside in the south of the city.
 Ian Rankin described this local nature reserve as a ‘little piece of wilderness in Edinburgh’, with mature trees, bridges to play Poohsticks in the stream from and hillside to clamber up.
 Sturdy footwear is recommended!
 Lothian Buses 5, 11 and 16 all stop close by on Comiston Road (get off opposite South Morningside Primary School and walk along Braidburn Terrace)

-5. Scottish National Gallery of Modern Art
+5. National Galleries Scotland: Modern

 Perfect for